Pooch63/Buffalo-Tongue/releases/planned-additions.md

 4. Maybe?
 In create table, allow overload with a simple array of column information.

-5. Drop table.
-6. add required field to column info that, if false, means a value can be null.
+5. add required field to column info that, if false, means a value can be null.
 This required field defaults to true, but it is always false if you specify a default value.
 If you try to say it's false AND provide a default, an error is thrown.